 - The laboratory that is used by the clinic to perform IVF treatment and the qualification and experience of their staff

 An embryologist is a specialist who is responsible for the preparation of the gametes (sperms and ova) for the process of fertilization.
 He is the one who monitors the developing embryos obtained after fertilization.
 He also carries out certain additional sophisticated procedures like Intracytoplasmic sperm injection (ICSI) or Testicular Epididymal Sperm Aspiration (TESA), or assisted hatching for achieving better results.
 An embryologist with great experience and high qualification will have the expertise to perform these processes with perfection.

-The air inside the laboratory has to be pure and free from any kind of microorganism like fungi or bacteria as it can threaten the growing embryos.
-Heating, Ventilating and Air Conditioning (HVAC) units that have charcoal filters as well as high-efficiency particulate (HEPA) air filters are a must to provide the high quality air in the room.
+The air inside the laboratory has to be pure and free from any kind of microorganisms like fungi or bacteria as it can threaten the growing embryos.
+Heating, Ventilating and Air Conditioning (HVAC) units that have charcoal filters, as well as high-efficiency particulate (HEPA) air filters, are a must to provide the high-quality air in the room.